 Patients should coordinate with their doctor to stop treatment before any surgery.
 It can be re-started once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Cosentyx.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Cosentyx.

 It is important to get a TB (tuberculosis) skin test and a chest x-ray before starting Cosentyx.